reshmabidikar/slate/source/includes/_account.md

 no content
 ```

+**Request Body**

+A JSON array containing one or more strings to be added as user tags.

 **Query Parameters**

 None.

 **Returns**

-A `201` http status without content.
+If successful, returns a status code of 201 and an empty body.

-### Retrieve all account tags
+### Retrieve all tags

-Retrieves the tags attached to various resources owned by the `Account`.
+Retrieves all tags attached to resources owned by this `Account`.
+This API allows you to retrieve all tags, or only tags attached to a specified resource type.
-Assuming there were tagged subscriptions, invoices, payments, ... for this specific account, this endpoint would allow to retrieve them all or potentially filter them by type -- e.g `Subscription`.

 **HTTP Request**